-The data from National Centers for Environmental Prediction (NCEP) global final analysis (FNL) on a 1.0 x 1.0 degree grid were used to provide boundary conditions for numerical simulations.
-Instead of directly using NCEP FNL analysis for the first guess in the 3DVAR experiments, a WRF simulation, initialized by the WRF standard initialization process package using the NCEP FNL analysis, was first integrated 6-h to provide a first guess field for 3DVAR data assimilation.
+using NCEP FNL analysis for the first guess in the 3DVAR experiments, a WRF simulation, initialized by the WRF standard initialization process package using the NCEP FNL analysis, was first integrated 6 h to provide a first-guess field for 3DVAR data assimilation.
 The control forecast (CNTL) continued the simulation without the additional data assimilated.

-In order to test the impact of model resolution on data assimilation, the data assimilation experiments are conducted for the two domains separately.
-However, all the forecasts are run using both domains.
-For the experiments with data assimilation performed on the outer domain, the initial condition for the 9-km grid spacing domain is derived from the 27-km spacing using a monotonic interpolation scheme based upon Smolarkiewicz and Grell (1992).
-All figures present results from the 9-km grid spacing domain.
+To test the impact of model resolution on data assimilation, the data assimilation experiments are conducted for the two domains separately.
+However, all of the forecasts are run using both domains.
+For the experiments with data assimilation performed on the outer domain, the initial condition for the 9-km grid-spacing domain is derived from the 27-km spacing using a monotonic interpolation scheme based upon Smolarkiewicz and Grell (1992).
+All figures present results from the 9-km grid-spacing domain.

 As we would like to investigate the impact of the aircraft and satellite data on the forecast of the two tropical cyclones near landfall, the cycling 3DVAR experiments are conducted with three consecutive 6-h data assimilation windows from 0000 UTC 5 July to 1200 UTC 5 July for Cindy and from 0000 UTC 24 July to 1200 UTC 24 July for Gert, during the periods of intensive observations.
-Forecasts are then run through 24 h for Gert and 36 h for Cindy to forecast the landfall of the storms.
-Air Force and NOAA G-IV dropwindsonde data are available near 0000UTC, 0600 UTC and 1200 UTC 5 July 2005 for Cindy, whereas QuikSCAT surface wind data are available only near 1200 UTC 5 July 2005 (no GOES-11 rapid-scan AMVs are available).
-For Gert, Air Force and NOAA P-3 dropwindsonde, GOES-11 AMV and QuikSCAT surface winds, are all available at or near 0000UTC and 1200 UTC on July 24, whereas only the dropwindsonde and AMV data are available near 0600 UTC on July 24 (Table 2).
+Forecasts are then run through 24 h for Gert and 36 h for Cindy to forecast the landfall of each storm.
+U.S. Air Force and NOAA G-IV dropwindsonde data are available near 0000, 0600, and 1200 UTC 5 July 2005 for Cindy, whereas QuikSCAT surface wind data are available only near 1200 UTC 5 July 2005 (no GOES-11 rapid-scan AMVs are available).
+For Gert, U.S. Air Force and NOAA P-3 dropwindsonde, GOES-11 AMV, and QuikSCAT surface winds are all available at or near 0000 and 1200 UTC July 24, whereas only the dropwindsonde and AMV data are available near 0600 UTC 24 July (Table 2).